Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 Minimum: 16GB VRAM | Recommended: 24GB VRAM

-Coding tasks benefit significantly from larger models.
-While 7B models can handle simple code completion, 32B models like DeepSeek-Coder-V2 or CodeQwen show dramatically better understanding of complex codebases.
+Coding tasks benefit from larger models.
+7B models handle simple code completion fine, but 32B models like DeepSeek-Coder-V2 or CodeQwen are much better at understanding complex codebases.

 At 24GB, you can run 32B coding models at Q4 with room for decent context windows.
 This is where the RTX 4090 and 3090 shine.